The history of psychedelics in psychotherapy

 The importance of proper accreditation cannot be overstated as administering psychedelics without appropriate credentials can lead to dangerous and potentially harmful situations for patients.
 The successful training encompasses comprehensive self-examination, significant psychological preparation, and deciding on the right safeguards during therapy sessions.

-Additionally, consistent communications among colleagues, including but not limited to consultations about individual challenges faced during psychedelic psychiatry is imperative.
+Additionally, consistent communication among colleagues, including but not limited to consultations about individual challenges faced during psychedelic psychiatry is imperative.
 Continuous self-improvement programs are also essential in this line of work.

 Pro Tip: Heed to appropriate protocols prior to administering psychoactive substances as it would make all the difference in ensuring that Psychedelic-Assisted Psychotherapy (PAP) is entirely safe and consistently beneficial.
 Just remember, if you’re going to trip legally, always have a designated sober therapist.